FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 ### Signature algorithms

 Choose the correct signing algorithm.
 You have two families of options, a symmetric algorithm like HMAC or an asymmetric choice like RSA or elliptic curve (ECC).
 The "none" algorithm, which doesn't sign the JWT and allows anyone to generate a token with any payload they want, should not be used.
+XXX secret/key term misuse?

 There are two main factors in algorithm selection.
 The first is performance.
 A choice like HMAC will perform better.
 Here are the benchmark results using the `ruby-jwt` library, which encoded and decoded a JWT using both HMAC and RSA algorithms 50,000 times: